-Theoretical training will ensure that BCOs understand the blood collection process within the anti-doping context.
+Theoretical training will ensure that BCOs understand the blood collection process (both venous and capillary) within the anti-doping context.
 As trained and qualified phlebotomists, you do not need to provide training on venipuncture (i.e., performing blood collection from a vein) and phlebotomists should already be familiar with standard precautions in healthcare settings.